theiiienrique/theiiienrique/README.md

 ### Hi there 👋

+I’m Enrique, a dedicated technical writer seeking opportunities to write and enhance project documentation.
+Be it internships, entry-level positions, or freelance projects, I’m eager to contribute my skills to real-world endeavors and gain valuable hands-on experience.
+Let’s create impactful documentation that stands out.

 <!--
 **theiiienrique/theiiienrique** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.